su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 Figure (1): Baseline NACA0012 airfoil (left), optimized design using Square-windowing (middle) and optimized design using Hann-Square-windowing (right).

 ## Goals ##
-It is assumed, that the user is familiar with the shape optimization capabilities of SU2 in steady state flows, which are explained in the previous tutorials about shape optimization.
+It is assumed, that the user is familiar with the shape optimization capabilities of SU2 in steady state flows, which are explained in the previous tutorials.
-Upon completing this tutorial, the user will be familiar with perfoming a optimization of an viscous, unsteady, periodic flow about a 2D geometry using the URANS equations.
+Upon completing this tutorial, the user will be familiar with perfoming an optimization of a viscous, unsteady, periodic flow about a 2D geometry using the URANS equations.
 The specific geometry chosen for the tutorial is the classic NACA0012 airfoil.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:
 - Windowed sensitivity calculation